 6 Tips for Increasing Your Breast Milk Supply

-Taking good care of yourself can also impact your breast milk supply, and potentially increase breast milk production.
-Try keeping healthy snacks and bottles of water stashed by your bedside table, or the chair or couch where you most frequently nurse.
-Find time to relax and focus on yourself – take a bath, take a nap, read a book.
-It may seem nearly impossible to find the time, but by taking care of yourself you are taking care of your baby, too!
+Focus on self-care.
+Taking good care of yourself can also impact your breast milk supply and potentially increase breast milk production.
+Try keeping healthy snacks and bottles of water stashed by your bedside table or the chair or couch where you most frequently nurse.
+Find time to relax and focus on yourself – take a bath, take a nap, read a book, whatever helps relax you.
+It may seem nearly impossible to find the time, but by taking care of yourself, you are taking care of your baby, too!

-As long as baby is happy, healthy, and growing, you shouldn’t need to be worried about your breast milk supply.
+In the end, as long as baby is happy, healthy, and growing, you shouldn’t be worried about your breast milk supply.
 Always consult with your baby’s doctor (and yours!) or a lactation consultant if you’re concerned.
-But it’s okay too if you need a little bit of help on your breastfeeding journey!
+It’s okay (and totally normal!), if you need a little bit of help on your breastfeeding journey!